2012 Toyota Prius | Honest Review, Specs, MPG and What Buyers Need to Know

 How much is a 2012 Prius worth today?

-What year to stay away from Toyota Prius?
+What year to stay away from Prius?

 What are the common problems with a 2012 Prius?